Existence and behavior of steady solutions on an interval for general hyperbolic-parabolic systems of conservation laws: Existence, uniqueness and spectral stability

 \subsubsection{Stability index, uniqueness, and Zumbrun-Serre/Rousset lemma}

 Clearly $D$ is real-valued for real $\lambda$.
-It is readily seen (see, e.g., {SZ,Z1} in the half-line case) that $D(\lambda)\neq 0$ for $\lambda$ real and sufficiently large, hence we may define as in \cite{GZ} the {\it Stability index}
+It is readily seen (see, e.g., \cite{SZ,Z1} in the half-line case) that $D(\lambda)\neq 0$ for $\lambda$ real and sufficiently large, hence we may define as in \cite{GZ} the {\it Stability index}

 The index $\mu$ determines the parity of the number of roots of the Evans function with positive real part, with $+1$ corresponding to ``even'' and $-1$ to ``odd''.
 Thus, $\mu=+1$ is a {\it necessary condition for stability}.
 The following result analogous to the Zumbrun-Serre/Rousset lemmas of \cite{ZS,R} in the whole- and half-line case, relates low-frequency stability $D(0)\neq 0$ and stability index information to transversality of the steady profile solution of the standing-wave ODE (cf. \cite[Lemma 6.1]{paper1} for gas dynamics).